AKD92/Morse-Code-Conversion-Library/README.md

   * Reverse operation of the above is also available, from Morse Code to ASCII Text

 ### Code Example
-**Converting Ascii Text to Morse Code, and then from converted Morse Code to Ascii Text**
+#### Convert Ascii Text to Morse Code, and then from converted Morse Code to Ascii Text
 ```C
  #include <bst.h>
  #include <stdio.h>